Baby bottle tooth decay is the term that describes tooth decay in infants and young children. It may also be called:

 - Avoid filling bottles with sugar water, soft drinks, or juices.

-- Teach your child how to drink from a cup at around six months of age.
-Wean them off the bottle by age 12 to 14 months.
+- Teach your child how to drink from a cup around 6 months of age.
+The American Dental Association (ADA) recommends switching to a cup by your child’s first birthday.

 - Avoid prolonged pacifier use.
 Never dip a pacifier in honey or syrup.
-Never give honey to a baby under 1 year old for any reason.
+Never give honey to a baby under 12 months of age for any reason.

-- Encourage healthy eating habits, and limit sweets.
+- Encourage healthy eating habits, and limit sweets in general.

 - Wipe your infant’s gums after a feeding.
 Use a cloth to remove food bits or plaque.